woj-mark/clearscore-backend-homework/README.md

 ### Testing HTTP Routes
 Though I have attempted to run HTTP route testing, I decided to use a method I am more familiar with due to the limited time contraints.
 I tested the routes using `Postman` on the running application to test whether the microservice returns correct responses for a range of legal and illegal user inputs (as defined in the Swagger documentation) .
 All the tests and responses are contained in the following Postman collection: [postman_collection](cardscores/creditCards_v3.postman_collection).
 Please refer to the following [link](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) to see how to import the collection to your Postman app.

+## Engineering Assumptions
+I have made a couple of assumptions, which I have document here:
+- I identified that the returning cardScore are returned with precision to 3 significant figures (digits) as well as rounded using floor function.
+For example, equation gives a result of 0.21256244 and the creditCardsResponse shall return 0.212.
+For this reason, I'm using floor rounding and return 3 significant figures to obtain the CreditScore.
+The documentation does not confirm whether this is a required behaviour, but it is inferred from the sample of results available in the specification.
+- I identified that if one of the partner services fails, it would be still expected to see the result obtaiened from the running service (rather than returning 500 Status).
+I believe such fault-tolerant behaviour would be crucial  if the microservice is communicating with dozens of partners who are likely to fail very frequentlty.
+I have witnessed several failures of partners once visiting ClearScore office for an interview.
+However, I was not able to implement such behaviour in my application within the time constraints I had for this task.

 ## Deployment
 I would use Github Actions to perform CI/CD deployment of the microservice in the following steps: